OpenVnmrJ/ovjTools/README.md

 These instructions work for Ubuntu and CentOS (RHEL).

 Make a directory.
-Lets call it ovjbuild and change into that directory.
+Let us call it ovjbuild and change into that directory.
 Check out the ovjTools repository from GitHub with

 ```
 mkdir ovjbuild && cd ovjbuild
 git clone https://github.com/OpenVnmrJ/ovjTools.git
-export ovjBuildDir=`pwd`
-export OVJ_TOOLS=$ovjBuildDir/ovjTools
 ```
 or Download it from the GitHub web site.
 If you download it, move it to the ovjbuild directory and unzip it with the commands